tuzig/terminal7/README.md

 Issue](https://img.shields.io/github/issues-closed/tuzig/terminal7?color=A0A0A0)
 ![Open Issues](https://img.shields.io/github/issues/tuzig/terminal7)

-Terminal7 is a terminal multiplexer re-designed for remote servers and hi-res touch screens.
-A reincaranation of tmux and screen, Terminal7 is a hybrid app that works best on the iPad.
+Terminal7 is a terminal that includes a terminal multiplexer made for modern web clients and real time communications over WebRTC.
+A reincaranation of tmux and screen, Terminal7 is a hybrid app that designed for smart clients.

-The code here is in vanilla TypeSctipt.
-We do use the following projects:
+The code here is in vanilla TypeSctipt, relying chiefly on the following projects:

-- capacitorjs for app packaging & plugins
+- CapacitorJS for app packaging & plugins
-- xterm.js for terminal emulation
+- Xterm.js for terminal emulation
 - noble-ed25519 for key generation
 - pion.ly for the WebRTC backend
-- vite for packaging
+- Vite for packaging
-- vitest for testing
+- Vitest for testing
+- Docker compose for acceptance tests
+- Playwright for end-to-end tests
+- MailHog for an SMRP test double

 For networking we use SSH or WebRTC, the web standard for real time communications.
 WebRTC is UDP based with wide support and a great